 The fine arts program incorporates not only the fine arts fee, but also funding for program tickets and arts-related programs for campus organizations and departments, as well as fine arts programs hosted by the Office of Student Engagement.

 Fine Arts Fee

 As part of the Five College Consortium, Smith students pay a fine arts fee that allows for student ticket discounts to any performance at the UMass Fine Arts Center.
-Student tickets are between $7 and $15 for Fine Arts Center events.
+Student tickets are between $10 and $30 for Fine Arts Center events.
 Smith students must present their OneCard at the door to receive the student ticket discount.

 Funding for Arts-Related Programs